 The young man responded with a small smile.
 “I do not see the need to make this a formal wish.
 Even if you thought it best to keep me from here, we both know fully well that neither the lions nor Miss Redley would be pleased by such an outcome.
 As long as they have free interaction with me as much as they please, I believe you will find them all the more easy to deal with.”

 Regrettably, he knew that to be true.
 He did not argue this point.
 But the boy seemed to have ignored one technical problem with his request.
 “In time it will be too dark soon to travel the few miles on horseback.
 And that presumes that nothing hunts travelers on the road.
 You understand that we, ourselves, do not plan to leave these grounds under any circumstances once the sun sets for the winter.
 Even for those in trouble on the road.
 If you truly wish to stay beside Miss Redley, you must know that you will have to reside here and give up your freedom to come and go until the winter is gone.”

-He was not really comfortable with all of this.
-To go from a relatively empty home to a full one was one challenge, but to add in outsiders made him uneasy.
+The lord was not really comfortable with the agreement.
+To go from a relatively empty home to a full one was one challenge but to add in outsiders made him uneasy.
 However, Hastings and Giles would manage them well enough until the trouble did start.
 “I trust they can entertain themselves well enough with the mayor and her granddaughter.
 They do not create much trouble for Marrok and the Lady Tala.
 But I would ask you to be aware that Marrok’s men don’t like you much.”